fnalways/terminus-docs/docs/manual/get-started/install-olares-docker.md

 ```
 where:
 - `--network host`: Shares the host's network stack with the container, allowing the container to communicate through the host's network interfaces.
-- `-d`: Runs the container in detached mode, so it runs in the background.
+- `-d`: Starts the container in detached mode to allow it to run in the background.
 - `--privileged`: Grants the container elevated privileges.
 - `-v oic-data:/var`: Binds a Docker volume (`oic-data`) to the `/var` directory inside the container to persist data.
 - `--name oic`: Names the container `oic` for easier reference.
 - `beclab/olares:latest`: Specifies the Olares Docker image and version.

 :::warning Do not add the `--rm` flag
 The `--rm` flag automatically deletes the container after it stops.
-If this happens, you will not be able to restart the container and will need to uninstall and reinstall Olares to run it again.
-Without the `--rm` flag, the container persists after it stops, so you can restart it later using the `docker start` command.
+If this happens, you will not be able to restart the container and will need to reinstall Olares to run it again.
+Omitting this flag preserves the container after stoppage, enabling you to resume it with the`docker start` command.
 :::

 ## Prepare installation environment for Olares